About

 Yale Environmental Humanities aims to deepen our understanding of the ways that culture is intertwined with nature.
 How can humanities disciplines contribute to a broad interdisciplinary conversation about humanity and the fate of the planet?
 How can the study of environmental topics, in turn, reshape teaching and research in the humanities?
 What can humanities scholars learn through greater collaboration with social and natural scientists, and what can the sciences learn from the humanities?

-Yale Environmental Humanities gratefully acknowledges the financial support of the inaugural 320 York Humanities Grant Program, the Yale School of the Environment, the Whitney Humanities Center, and The Edward J. and Dorothy Clarke Kempf Memorial Fund.
+Yale Environmental Humanities gratefully acknowledges the support of the inaugural 320 York Humanities Grant Program, Faculty of Arts and Sciences Division of Humanities, Graduate School of Arts and Sciences, School of the Environment, School of Architecture, Planetary Solutions Project, Whitney Humanities Center, Yale College Environmental Studies, Center for Race, Indigeneity, and Transnational Migration, Council on East Asian Studies, Edward J. and Dorothy Clarke Kempf Memorial Fund, and Whitney and Betty MacMillan Center for International and Area Studies at Yale.

 Connect with Yale Environmental Humanities: